moxb/moxb/README.md

 - push all changes (don't create the git tag, lerna will do it automatically)
 - `. ./admin/activate`
 - `lerna publish`
-  - choose `custom prerelease` to get update to the next minor version
+  - choose the proper release version (minor, major, breaking).
-- make sure that all 5 moxb packages will be published
+- Only the changed packages will be published
+- However the version number always be incremented to the proper latest one

 If `lerna publish` doesn't want to release use the `--force-publish` option.